Electric customers can save money on cooling costs with a free shade tree.

 What is Tree Power?

 Tree Power promotes energy conservation through energy-efficient landscaping.
 When you sign up for the program, Columbia Water and Light will visit your property and suggest the best places for shade trees.
-You will receive a packet with the planting diagram and a coupon for a FREE 6- to 10- foot tall shade tree.
+You will receive a packet with the planting diagram and a coupon for a FREE 5- to 8- foot tall shade tree.
+Trees are available at Superior Garden Center opens in a new window, 2450 Trails West Avenue.
 There is a limit of one tree per electric meter.

 Where do I pick up my tree?